archivesspace/tech-docs/provisioning/domains.md

 ## Step 3: Configuring ArchivesSpace

-The only configuration that needs to occur is adding your domain names to the following lines in config.rb:
+The only configuration within ArchivesSpace that needs to occur is adding your domain names to the following lines in config.rb:

      AppConfig[:frontend_proxy_url] = 'http://staff.myarchive.org'
      AppConfig[:public_proxy_url] = 'http://public.myarchive.org'